 I’ve worked in product management roles in which I spent upwards of $100M per year to buy broadcast TV media that provided a base level of brand awareness that we needed to stay competitive with peers.
 The metaphor of a funnel was a good description of the marketing process then, which was a game of numbers initially focused on awareness.
 That is, start with a large number of people and either hope that a small percentage responds to your offer, or slowly qualify them using screeners, business reply cards, and surveys to identify the ones most likely to buy or buy again—and then focus future efforts on them.
 It was a system that combined the strengths of general awareness with direct marketing and it worked pretty well particularly if you were selling high-margin products.

 However, there is a lot of waste in that model, and research shows that purchase behaviors are often irrational, non-linear and multi-channel.
 Mass media was just that: it drove awareness among a mass of mostly unqualified, undifferentiated people who may or may not be legitimate prospects for a company’s product or service.
 It’s like casting a giant fishing net in the ocean, capturing 1,000 creatures and then spending the time to wade through the catch to pull out the three bluefish that you really wanted.
 Every.
 Single.
 Day.

 It’s Time for a New Mindset

-The takeaway is that Marketers must consider that the traditional funnel mindset in our digital age can lead to massive waste and talking to prospects that will likely never buy, which can seem irrelevant and annoying.
-A cylinder approach pre-qualifies prospects and optimizes the Marketing investment by leveraging data to identify and communicate only with those most likely to buy.
+The takeaway is that marketers must consider that the traditional funnel mindset in our digital age can lead to massive waste and talking to prospects that will likely never buy, which can seem irrelevant and annoying.
+A cylinder approach pre-qualifies prospects and optimizes marketing investments by leveraging data to identify and communicate only with those most likely to buy.